Women in Leadership in Higher Education

 Deanell R. Tacha, Duane and Kelly Roberts Dean and Professor of Law, Pepperdine School of Law is a graduate of University of Kansas, B.A., and the University of Michigan School of Law, J.D.
 She served as Chief Judge (2001-2007) and has been a Circuit Judge since 1986 in the United States Court of Appeals for the Tenth Circuit.
 Dean Tacha has been active in the American Inns of Court movement as a spokesperson for enhanced ethics, professionalism, and civility in the legal profession, and served as president for the national Board of Trustees of the American Inns of Court (2004-2008).
 She was named recipient of the Devitt Award in 2007 and the John Marshall Award in 2008.
 In 2012, she was honored by the American Inns of Court with the A. Sherman Christensen Award.

-Dr. Bernice Ledbetter serves as a Professor of Organizational Theory and Management at the Pepperdine Graziadio School of Business and Management.
+Dr. Bernice Ledbetter serves as a Professor of Organizational Theory and Management at the Pepperdine Graziadio Business School.
 Dr. Ledbetter's professional background includes serving as a Vice President at Right Management Consultants, internationally known career transition and organizational consulting firm.
 Dr. Ledbetter is a recipient of the Howard A. White Award for Teaching Excellence, she is a regular contributor on the Huffington post Blog, and a frequent speaker on advancing women in leadership to large organizations including Fortune 500 and other industry groups.
 Dr. Ledbetter serves as the director of the Center for Women in Leadership.

 Dr. Kendra Killpatrick is a Professor of Mathematics and Associate Dean of Seaver College at Pepperdine University.
 She graduated with Distinction from Stanford University with a double major in Mathematics and Biological Sciences.
 She completed her Ph.D. in Mathematics at the University of Minnesota and taught for three years at Colorado State University in Fort Collins, Colorado, where she was named the Graduate Professor of the Year for the math department.
 At Pepperdine, she has been awarded the Howard A. White Award for excellence in teaching.
 She currently serves as the Faculty Director of the Regents' Scholars program for Seaver College and as the Associate Director of the Budapest Semesters in Mathematics program, a national program that provides the opportunity for undergraduate math majors to study mathematics in Budapest, Hungary.
 As the Chair of the Committee on Women Faculty, she has worked to organize the first Mentoring Pod Program for female faculty at Seaver College and to develop dependent care initiatives for all faculty.
 She serves the mathematical community as the founder and organizer of the Pacific Coast Undergraduate Mathematics Conference which was named by the American Mathematical Society as one of two "Programs That Make A Difference" for 2015.